 Root Cause of the Talent Gap

-Mobile technologies are changing so fast that it’s literally impossible for anyone to keep up.
-Naturally, you are interested in hiring mobile app developers who are on top of all of these trends.
+Technology is changing so fast that it’s literally impossible for anyone to keep up.
+Naturally, you are interested in hiring mobile app developers who are on top of the trends.

 You’re not asking for much.
 You probably want them to: